zagreo-lab/tasmota-poe/README.md

 - Put your device in BSL mode
 Please follow the following instructions to put your stick in BSL mode:
-Unplug your devicethe ethenet
+* Unplug your devicethe ethenet
-Press the BSL pushbutton and keep holding while plugging the device back into to ethernet
+* Press the BSL pushbutton and keep holding while plugging the device back into to ethernet

 <img src="https://github.com/zagreo-lab/tasmota-poe/raw/main/zigbee.png" width="300">
-Image of push button

 Give it a few seconds for the device to settle and set up and release the BSL button Your device should now be in ROM bootloader mode